Traces of lives lived

 At the Little General Store the children are in charge.
 Here, you’ll find large paper money and shelves filled with old tins and boxes, and a small wood- burning stove to prepare coffee for thirsty customers.
 Put on an apron and let the trading begin!

-Egge Museum I situated in Steinkjer in North- Trøndelag.
+Egge Museum is situated 5 minutes north of the centre of Steinkjer in Trøndelag.